 A wellbeing plan and stress risk assessments are two additional strategies you can implement as an employer.
 They will help with stress and burnout in the workplace.
 Wellbeing plans help you identify what good wellbeing looks like at your organisation.
 Risk assessments help you explore the causes and identify the risks associated with stress at work.

 If you have identified a burnout problem at your organisation, we recommend looking at Forbes’ 10 ways employers can start to reverse burnout through mental health.
 This includes tips such as encouraging mental health breaks and empowering employees to take control of their own work schedule.

-If you are looking to implement an employee wellbeing survey and would like a demo of the WorkBuzz platform to find out how we can help solve your people challenges in this area, get in touch today: firstname.lastname@example.org.
+If you're looking to implement an employee wellbeing survey and would like a demo of the WorkBuzz platform to find out how we can help solve your people challenges in this area, get in touch today by emailing us at firstname.lastname@example.org.